The Tui Glen reserve is part of a farm owned by Mark Frederikson. The 100 hectare area purchased extends to the Te Anga road west of Waitomo Caves.

 From State Highway 3 take State Highway 37 to Waitomo Caves Village.

-Go past the caves and follow Te Anga Road until you see the NZNFRT signs.
+Go past the caves and follow Te Anga Road until you see the NFRT signs.
 Entry is at your own risk.